 Coolah is a small town in the beautiful Coolah Valley that traces its heritage to the ‘black stump’, a reference to the limits of colonial settlement.
 The charming town is the gateway to the magnificent Coolah Tops National Park, where bushwalking, mountain biking and camping are popular activities.

-You’ll find plenty of country hospitality and convenient accommodation in Coolah, including two classic counrty pubs – the Black Stump Inn and the Coolah Valley Hotel.
-Enjoy browsing in Coolah Crafts for gifts and visit Pandora Gallery, which displays the works of artists in the region.
+You’ll find plenty of country hospitality and convenient accommodation in Coolah, including two classic country pubs – the Black Stump Inn and the Coolah Valley Hotel.
+Browse Coolah Crafts for gifts, visit the Pandora Gallery for fine local art, and relax in the Coolah Garden Cafe and Pantry.

-On the banks of the Coolaburragundy River, Coolah is great base for exploring the splendid attractions nearby.
-Follow the trail of colonial explorer and botanist Allan Cunningham and stop at Cunningham’s campsite before discovering the Pandoras Pass, a natural break he found through the Warrumbungle Range.
+Coolah is by the Coolaburragundy River and a great base for exploring attractions nearby.
+Follow the trail of colonial explorer and botanist Allan Cunningham and stop at the Cunningham’s campsite before discovering the Pandoras Pass, a natural break he found through the Warrumbungle Range.

 Coolah Tops National Park is where the Warrumbungle and Liverpool ranges meet.
 There are trails for bushwalking and mountain biking in the park, as well as campsites, enchanting waterfalls and spectacular lookouts.
 Among the diverse wildlife are wallabies, gliders, kangaroos and eagles.